Mandevilla Plant Indoor Care, Propagation and Common Problems with Solutions

 The second cause of yellow leaves in Mandevilla is soggy soil brought about by poor soil drainage.
 Ensure that the pot has a drainage hole and that the soil is free-draining.
 Always empty the saucer after watering and never allow the plant to sit in soggy soil.

-Move the plant to a place where it will receive bright light with some 6-8 hours of morning or late afternoon direct sunlight.
+The third cause of yellow leaves in Mandevilla is too little light.
+Move the plant to a place where it will receive bright light with 6-8 hours of morning or late afternoon direct sunlight.
 Alternatively, grow the plant under a grow light if the natural lighting is too low.

 Brown leaf tips and edges

 Brown leaf tips and edges in Mandevilla are due to two possible reasons.
 One possible reason for brown leaf tips and edges is dry air resulting in low air moisture.
+Set the pot on a wet pebble tray to raise humidity or use a cool mist humidifier.

 The second possible reason for brown leaf tips and edges in Rocktrumpet is underwatering resulting in too little moisture in the soil.
 Maintain the soil consistently moist during the growing season.
+Cut down on watering in the cold season as growth is reduced at this time but never allow the soil ball to dry out completely.

 You liked it?
 Share on social media.